-Pluralistic therapy is an approach in which you and your therapist work collaboratively to find which particular therapeutic approach works best with regards to your own lived experiences.
+Pluralistic therapy is a type of mental health counselling in which you and your therapist work to find which particular approach works best for you and your problems.

-In this sense, pluralistic therapy is less rigorous than other approaches which seek to use a single model to assist you in overcoming your emotional difficulties.
+In this sense, pluralistic therapy is less fixed than other approaches which seek to use a single model to assist you in overcoming your emotional difficulties.